hlrs-fcg/spada_fcg_fork/irspec/docs/spatial/parametric.md

     Then, we might have $S_1, (i, j) \rightarrow S_2, (i+1, j) \ | i < I-1$
     and $S_1, (i, j) \rightarrow S_3, (i+1, j+1) \ | i = I-1$.

+We can construct the parametric happens-before graph for each phase with the following steps.
+Its construction follows the same rules as the happens-before lemma, except we do not explicitly resolve the transitivity to save space and time.

 !!! info "Algorithm: Constructing the Parametric Happens-Before Graph"
-    We can construct the parametric happens-before graph for each phase with the following steps, which follow the same rules as the formal happens-before graph.

     Initialize the vertices with the statements in the phase.
     Throughout, if an edge already exists with the same predicate and offset, we do not add it again.

     1. For each pair of statements $S_1$, $S_2$ in the same compute block for which
-    $S_1 \leadsto S_2$ in [local order](../async#constructing-the-local-order):
+    $S_1 \succeq S_2$ in [local order](../async#constructing-the-local-order):

         - Add the edge $S_1, (i, j) \rightarrow S_2, (i, j)) \ | \ \emptyset$ (true).